 Professional Rehab for Prescription Painkiller Addiction

-If you’re trying to improve your life by kicking your prescription opioid addiction, our premier facility, Crestview Recovery in Portland, Oregon offers a safe, serene, and supportive environment.
-Here, you can seek treatment and successful recovery.
+If you’re trying to improve your life through opioid addiction treatment, our premier facility, Crestview Recovery offers a full continuum of care through our addiction treatment programs in Portland, Oregon.
+Here, you can seek drug rehab and successful recovery.
 We’re one of the leading rehab providers in the Pacific Northwest, and provide treatment for all addictions.
-You’ll never have to wonder things like, “How long do prescription drugs stay in your system?”, because you’ll be free of the clutches of active addiction.
+You’ll never have to wonder things like, “How long do prescription drugs stay in your system?” because you’ll be free of the clutches of active addiction.

-A few of the comprehensive services we offer are:
+A few of the comprehensive services we offer for the treatment of prescription drug misuse are:

 In all of these services, therapeutic treatments play a big part in your treatment plan.
 We believe each person who walks through our doors deserves and needs an individualized treatment plan.
 Therefore, we offer a variety of holistic and evidence-based treatments, which we can tailor to your needs.
 Some options you may encounter include: